TigorLazuardi/neovim_guideline/README.md

 ```

 **NOTE: my support for windows ends here.
 All config is the same in all os, but how to edit those config or access those resources will need different approach, some config may need to be edited to work in Windows environment.
 Please google them yourself.**

+### Other Distros

+Please google the rest yourself for your own distro.

 # Configurations